Skip to contents

 • Next, in the filter input field, type multiverse.
 You will see one result with “Insert multiverse code chunk” as the name.

-• Click on the Shortcut field and press Cmd+Option+M (on Mac OS) or Ctrl+Shift+Alt+M (on Windows).
+• Click on the Shortcut field and press Cmd+Ctrl+M (on Mac OS) or Ctrl+Shift+Alt+M (on Windows).
+Note that these are the recommended shortcuts, but you should feel free to use whatever you prefer.

 • Click “Apply” and exit the dialog box